DavidCroftDKFZ/TransFAIR/README.md

 ## Filters

-TransFAIR supports many filter to customize the ETL process.
+TransFAIR supports many filters to customize the ETL process.
 Filters are coded with json.
-For example here we provide a filter that either ban or only transfers the ids.
+For example here we provide a filter that either bans or only transfers the ids.

 ```json
 {"patient": {